Castro Valley, California: History

 Castro Valley is named after Don Guillermo Castro, a noted Mexican Californio ranchero who owned much of the area.

 Before the arrival of European settlers the area was settled by the Chocheño (also spelled Chochenyo or Chocenyo) subdivision of the Ohlone Native Americans.

 With the arrival of Europeans, they established Mission San Jose in 1797.
 The area Castro Valley now occupies was part of the extensive colony of New Spain in what was the province of Alta California.

 Castro Valley was part of the original 28,000 acre (110 km^{2}) land grant given to Castro in 1840, called Rancho San Lorenzo.
 This land grant included Hayward, San Lorenzo, and Castro Valley, including Crow Canyon, Cull Canyon, and Palomares Canyons.
 Castro had a gambling habit and had to sell off portions of his land to pay gambling debts.
 The last of his holding was sold in a sheriff's sale in 1864 to Faxon Atherton for $400,000.

 Atherton (after whom the town of Atherton is named) in turn began selling off his portion in smaller parcels.
 Two men named Cull (the namesake of Cull Canyon) and Luce bought some 2,400 acres (10 km^{2}) and began running a steam-operated saw mill in Redwood Canyon.
 The Jensen brothers also bought land from Atherton in 1867.

 In 1866, Redwood school was built, the first public school in the area.
 Many Portuguese families immigrated to the surrounding canyons (especially Palomares Canyon) and farmed large amounts of land, where their descendants remain today.
 In the 1870s, Lake Chabot, a reservoir and popular park, was built by Chinese laborers living at Camp Yema-Po.

 During the 1940s and 1950s, Castro Valley was known for its chicken ranches.
 Later it developed into a bedroom community, where workers live and commute to their jobs in the surrounding communities.

 Geography

-Lake Chabot lies in the northwest part of Castro Valley.
+Lake Chabot lies in the northwestern section of Castro Valley.
 Directly to the west is San Leandro.
 Hayward is to the south.
 Dublin, Pleasanton, and San Ramon are to the east.

 The eastern hills of Castro Valley constitute the headwaters of the San Lorenzo Creek watershed and the origin of several creeks that flow into San Lorenzo Creek: Bolinas, Castro Valley, Chabot, Crow, Cull, Eden, Hollis, Kelly Canyon, Norris, and Palomares Creeks.